Russell returns with 25 points; Wolves beat Kings 116-106

 BEASLEY INJURED

 Minnesota announced that guard Malik Beasley will miss four to six weeks with a left hamstring injury after he had an MRI reveal a Grade 3 injury.
-The team said he’ll be reassessed in three weeks.
+The team said he’ll be assessed in three weeks.

 Beasley, who missed 12 games earlier this season due to a suspension, missed the previous game with the injury.
 He’s second on the team averaging 19.6 points this season.